You are more than a number

 WHY IS THERE A ROSS ADMISSIONS PORTFOLIO?

-Through feedback from high school students, their families, and the public, we have learned that it is hard for a high school applicant to discuss in the U-M academic essay both the freshman admitting unit and preferred admission program they are applying to.
+Through feedback from high school students, their families, and the public, we have learned that it is hard for a high school applicant to discuss in detail their deep interest in business through the Common Application or Coalition Application essays.
 So, we have created the Ross Admissions Portfolio, which now has an essay question focused solely on pursuing a business education.

 Additionally, over the years students have asked for the ability to submit additional information from their high school experiences in and out of the classroom.
 The Ross Admissions Portfolio now allows applicants to upload an artifact that represents something significant about their life to show their learning in action.
 This could be school work or an extracurricular accomplishment you are deeply proud of.